tyang2015/tiffs-airbnb-2/README.md

 ### Create a Review / Update a Review / Delete a Review
 On the spot page, scroll past the calendar section to see the reviews section.
-Here you can create a review
+Here you can create a review (must belong to another owner)

 ![spot-reviews](./images/edit-review.png)

-The review page looks like this:
+The review page looks like this, where you select the number of stars and leave a description of the spot:

 ![create-review](./images/create-review.png)